-UEC 4-hour performance in August for the overall ICB system was 73.3% (end of year target 78%).
-The UEC plan being monitored by NHSE is for the acute providers only and was set at 68.2% for August with actual performance of 68.6%.
-HUTH (64.4%) and Y&SFT (65.8%) were lowest performing Trusts.
+UEC 4-hour performance in February for the overall ICB system was 71% (end of year target 78%).
+The UEC plan being monitored by NHSE is for the acute providers only and was set at 69.9% for February with actual performance of 66.3%.
+HUTH (57.8%) and Y&SFT (66.2%) were lowest performing Trusts.
 UEC performance at HNY has been challenged by NHSE and the ICB is in national UEC Tier 2.
+Trend performance over time is variable which suggests no statistically significant improvement is being seen, however year to date data shows an improvement from 64.28% in February 2024.

 The year-end target for the acute providers is 73.2%.
-Urgent and Emergency Care is an area of particular focus by operational and quality leads, and the subject of much attention and short term Recovery Plans across the ICB footprint.
+Urgent and Emergency Care is an area of particular focus by operational and quality leads, and the subject of much attention and short term Recovery Plans across the ICB footprint - including focus on ambulance turnaround times which are showing improvement in performance in February, which in turn support the improvement seen in category 2 response times.